halayuba/laravel-mini-crm/readme.md

 ### Roadmap
 - ~~Add filters.~~
 - ~~Admin dashboard.~~
-- Responsive design: WIP many new UI improvements had been made for this release.
+- Responsive design: WIP - many improvements had been made for this release.
 - Expand functionality to include basic Customer Care and Billing.
 - Additional form validation (including client-side validation).
 - Expand on Admin dashboard.
+- You have an idea?
+Let me know.

 ### Maintainers & Contributors
 - Simon Bashir (Designer and Developer)